SAP-samples/teched2022-DA280/exercises/4_Story_Building/Readme.md

 ![](/exercises/4_Story_Building/images/4_SaveStory.png)

-10. We now delete the 2022 data from the table (our actuals stop in December 2021, the data with zeroes in 2022 is due to a data quality problem).
+10. We now delete the 2022 Actual data from the table (as the zero values in 2022 are just a data quality problem).
 For this we fold the different items in the table.
 Then we select the values in the column 2022 and hit the delete key.
 The final result should look like below.

 ![](/exercises/4_Story_Building/images/screenshotdelete.png)